elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(type(array2d))
 ```

-Now you can see that the `shape` attribute generalises `len` to account for the size of multiple dimensions of an array of data.
+Now you can see that the `shape` attribute generalizes `len` to account for the size of multiple dimensions of an array of data.

 <img src="../figures/NumPy_ndarrays_v2.png"/>
 <!-- caption text="Visualizing NumPy's ndarrays in one, two and three dimensions" -->